-Listed below are the details of the projects funder under PA-16-142.
+Listed below are the details of the projects funded under

 A Novel Statistics-Based Course for Life Science and Engineering Students